<< Previous wine Next wine >>

 100% Tempranillo.
 Vines planted from 1995-2003.
 Tended in clay soil at 750 m (2,400 ft) of elevation

 The fresh, pure character of this wine makes this an extremely versatile wine to pair with food.
 This wine pairs well with white meats like pork and chicken and flaky fish like hake, cod or flounder.
 This has the fruit and acidity to match with red meats, as well.

 Aged in stainless steel tanks and cement tanks of 10,000 lit capacity.
 The short cycle Tempranillo variety is usually harvested mid Sept.
 Maceration and fermentation takes 10 days for Tempranillo, followed by 2 days of post maceration at cool temperatures (41F).

 LOCATION, SOIL, CLIMATE:

-Zone 7, coming from the Arganda and Navalcarneros districts, located southeast and west of the city of Madrid at 750m (2,400 ft) elevation.
+Planted in the Arganda and Navalcarneros districts, located southeast and west of the city of Madrid at 750m (2,400 ft) elevation.
 The vineyards are composed of sand, limestone and clay soil.
 The average temperature between April and October is 66.7F with 20.1 inches of yearly rainfall.
 The Southern Continental climate's hot days and cool nights plays a major role in the slower, yet more balanced ripening process of the grape.

 Brilliant ruby-red.
 A highly perfumed nose evokes ripe red berries and floral pastilles, and a hint of white pepper lends a spicy touch.
 Plush, seamless and gently sweet, offering raspberry and cherry compote flavors that become more energetic on the back half.
 Emphatically fruity and supple in texture, finishing with just a hint of smooth, harmonious tannins.
 This fruit-driven, very appealing wine offers superb value. -- Josh Raynolds.